Associators in mould theory: Correspondence between and under

 \section{Correspondence between $\exp^\circledast$ and $\expari$ under $\ma_\Gamma$}

-In this appendix, we give complete proofs of the fact that the Lie bracket $\{, \}$ corresponds to the $\ari$-bracket in Theorem \ref{thm:ma(<,>)=ari(ma,ma)} and the one that Racinet's exponential map $\exp^\circledast$ corresponds Ecalle's one $\expari$ under the map $\ma_\Gamma$ in Theorem \ref{thm:ma(exp)=expari(ma)}, both of which looks implicitly employed in several literatures without proofs.
+In this appendix, we give complete proofs of the fact that the Lie bracket $\{, \}$ corresponds to the $\ari$-bracket in Theorem \ref{thm:ma(<,>)=ari(ma,ma)} and the fact that Racinet's exponential map $\exp^\circledast$ corresponds to \'{E}calle's $\expari$ under the map $\ma_\Gamma$ in Theorem \ref{thm:ma(exp)=expari(ma)}, both of which are sometimes implicitly used in the literature without proof.

 In this appendix, we assume $\Gamma$ is an abelian group.
 For $\psi\in\widehat{U{\mathfrak f}_\Gamma}$, we define the derivation $D_\psi$ on $\widehat{U{\mathfrak f}_\Gamma}$ by

 where $t_\sigma$ is the group action of $\Gamma$ on $\widehat{U{\mathfrak f}_\Gamma}$ defined by